junyuelin/cse15l-lab-reports/Lab_Report4.md

 key pressed: `cd lab7` `command-c` <enter> `command-v` <enter>

 First I changed my directory to `lab7` folder, and then I copied `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` from the lab instruction.
 Then I pasted the command to my ieng6 terminal.
+I did the same for command `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ...` It showed that the test failed.

 - Edit the code file to fix the failing test
 - Run the tests, demonstrating that they now succeed